Formalizing Hyperspaces and Operations on Subsets of Polish Spaces over Abstract Exact Real Numbers: Subsets of Polish Spaces

 \section{Subsets of Polish Spaces}

 Using basic properties of the Kleenean and Sierpinski spaces, we get short and elegant proofs for simple properties of open sets.
-However, from the point of view of doing actual computations, using Sierpinski valued functions to represent basic objects is often far from optimal and programs extracted from the proofs are inefficient.
+However, from the point of view of doing actual computations, using Sierpinski-valued functions does not allow exploiting any additional structure of the underlying space.
+Consequently, programs extracted from abstract proofs often fail to take advantage of more efficient algorithms that are available for concrete representations.
 As we are interested in extracting exact real computation programs, in \cite{DBLP:conf/mfcs/Konecny0T23} we therefore focus on subsets of Euclidean spaces and how to encode optimized efficient algorithms by making use of particular properties of the representation.
-On the other hand, many of the statements can be at least generalized to complete separable metric spaces, while still encoding almost the same algorithms.
+On the other hand, many of the statements can at least be generalized to complete separable metric spaces, while still encoding almost the same algorithms.
 As computations on general metric spaces have many applications in mathematics, we therefore decided to generalize our theory to this setting.
 For completeness, we also prove many statements that are less relevant for using the extracted programs in actual computations, such as the equivalence of different representations of subsets.
 Still, those results are often useful in proofs and also help to build a unified theory in our formal development.